 "Everytime" original video

 "Dramatic" and "Guilty" getting released would've told her side of the story instead of letting Justin Timberlake hold a pity party for himself.
-Also the rampant lie that "Everytime" is about him despite the fact she said it was a general heart break song written by friends.
+Everytime did the trick in a different way though.

 Original "Gimme More" video.

 "Circus" the album getting a song from "Circus": the album as the last single instead of "Radar".
 Maybe even "Unusual You" a fan and critic favorite.